 Inquiries regarding compliance with these federal policies may be directed to the College Chancellor or to the Director of Office of Civil Rights, Department of Health, Education and Welfare, Washington, D.C.

 This catalog supersedes all catalogs and handbooks previously published.
 The College reserves the right to make administrative and policy changes regarding any items published in this catalog.
-(Continued on page 3)

 TABLE OF CONTENTS